josafatburmeister/BirdSongIdentification/README.md

 <!-- xeno-canto -->

-<a name="xeno-canto">[26]</a> Willem-Pier Vellinga and Robert Planque ́.
+<a name="xeno-canto">[26]</a> Willem-Pier Vellinga and Robert Planqué.
 “The Xeno-canto collection and its relation to sound recog- nition and classification”.
 In: Working Notes of CLEF 2015 - Conference and Labs of the Evaluation Forum (Toulouse, France).
 Ed. by Linda Cappellato et al. Vol. 1391.
 CEUR Workshop Proceedings.
 CEUR, Sept.
 2015, pp. 1–10.
 URL: http://ceur-ws.org/Vol-1391/166-CR.pdf.

 </div>